pre-srfi/minimal-sqlite/README.md

 SQLite does not have an official value to denote an invalid row ID, zero is a de facto standard because SQLite row IDs start counting up from 1 unless you manually set the counter to less than 1.]

-expects exactly one row back and does (apply mapfun row).
-The mapfun may return multiple values, which are returned from sql-query-one.
-It raises an exception if it gets no rows, or if it gets more than one row.

 (**sql-get-all** _database_ _statement_ [_mapfun_ _accumulator_]) => _state_